Kustomer raises $40M more led by Tiger Global for its omnichannel approach to CRM – TechCrunch

 The next step, he said, will be building even more tools to understand the customer.
 “We are not a marketing platform today, but already people are using it that way, for example to find recently unhappy customers to send them offers, or do promotional outreach to those who have dropped off on their purchases.”

-In addition to Tiger Global joining as an investor, Wendi Sturgis, the CEO of Yext Europe and Chief Client Officer at Yext, has joined Kustomer’s Board of Directors.
+In addition to Tiger Global joining as an investor, Wendi Sturgis, the CEO of Yext Europe and chief client officer at Yext, has joined Kustomer’s board of directors.

 “Kustomer is one of the fastest-growing startups in its space, and I am pleased to join them on their mission to redefine what it means to truly put the customer first, radically shift the approach to customer management and ultimately manifest this in state-of-the-art marketing automation,” she said in a statement.
 “Plus, when it comes to leadership teams, I am drawn most to disruptors — but only those with the highest integrity.
 I could not have chosen better, in coming to work with Brad Birnbaum and the incredible team he has assembled.”